ematamala/Chargers_Dash/README.md

 # Dash Use of Chargers

-This Dashboard allows explore the start time of chargers for one contract.
+This Dashboard allows explore the start time of Electric Chargers for one contract.

 ## Requirments
 Python 3